Quasiparticle dynamics and diffusive scale hydrodynamics in an inhomogeneous gas of hard rods: Long-range correlation

 where $\bFr(X,t)=\int dZ \int dv ~\Theta(X-Z)\bfr(Z,v,t)$.
 We observe that the LR part has a jump at $X=Y$.
-We point out that the mass density-density correlation can be obtained by integrating the phase-space density correlation $\mathds C_{\rm r}(Y,v,t;Z,u,t')$ in Eq.~\eqref{def:<f_r(Yvt)f_r(Zut')>_ICpp} over the velocities, which agrees with the result obtained in \cite{mukherjee2026microscopic} using both BMFT and microscopic computations.
+We point out that the mass density-density correlation can be obtained by integrating the phase-space density correlation $\msc C_{\rm r}(Y,v,t;Z,u,t')$ in Eq.~\eqref{def:<f_r(Yvt)f_r(Zut')>_ICpp} over the velocities, which agrees with the result obtained using both BMFT and microscopic computations in Ref:~\cite{mukherjee2026microscopic}.

 In summary, the equal-time correlation $\msc C_{\rm r}(X,v;Y,u;t)$ of the hard rod gas has a singular and a non-singular part, as stated in Eq.~\eqref{C_r-st}.
 The singular part represents the GGE correlation.
 The non-singular part represents LR correlation, which has a discontinuity at $X=Y$.
 Writing Eq.~\eqref{mscC_lr-<dfrdfr>-hpIC} in the following form